 The Lingnan School of painting has played a leading role in the Chinese art world since the 1920s as it focuses on the portrayal of nature, preaches the use of a strong palette and exploits concepts from both east and west.
-This modernization experience has brought about the Reformation of Chinese painting.
-Chao Shao-an, now at the age of 89, carries the torch for the School, and is recognized as the greatest living Lingnan artist.
+This modernisation experience has brought about the Reformation of Chinese painting.
+Chao Shaoan, now at the age of eighty-nine, carries the torch for the School, and is recognised as the greatest living Lingnan artist.

-As the spiritual leader of the Lingnan School, Chao Shao-an preaches the need for change in Chinese art and encourages open-mindedness amongst artists.
+As the spiritual leader of the Lingnan School, Chao Shaoan preaches the need for change in Chinese art and encourages open-mindedness amongst artists.
 His own paintings transcend the ancient and modern, the west and east.
 Tranquility and spirituality flow as he blends and fuses motifs and techniques.
 Sketching, treatment of light, colour, three-dimensionality, perspective and space are western techniques that he uses unashamedly.
-Yet this is balanced by the traditional Chinese skills of creating negative space to emphasize positive images through the use of ‘broken ink’ and ‘dry brush’.
-Paintings like ‘China Cove, California’ and ‘the Gorges in Sunset’ best demonstrate the blending of east and west.
+Yet this is balanced by the traditional Chinese skills of creating negative space to emphasise positive images through the use of "broken ink" and "dry brush".
+Paintings like "China Cove, California" and "the Gorges in Sunset" best demonstrate the blending of east and west.

 Hong Kong is Professor Chao’s home where he teaches and paints.
 His students are now masters in their own right and his paintings can be found in many overseas collections and institutes like the Boston Museum of Fine Art and the Washington County Museum.
 Over twenty exhibitions were held in the United States in the 1960s while he himself was invited to lecture at Harvard University and the University of California.
-His leading role in the realm of art was recognized in 1984 when he was made a member of the British Empire and again in 1988 when he was received by Her Majesty the Queen at Government House.
+His leading role in the realm of art was recognised in 1984 when he was made a Member of the Order of the British Empire (MBE) and again in 1988 when he was received by Her Majesty the Queen at Government House.